 Please follow the link below for technical specification about the nutritional components of honey.

-Honey may contain Clostridium botulinum spores that can cause infant botulism - a rare but serious disease that affects the nervous system of young babies (under one year of age).
+Honey may contain Clostridium botulinum spores that can cause infant botulism, a rare but serious disease that affects the nervous system of young babies (under one year old).
 C. botulinum spores are present throughout the environment and may be found in dust, soil and improperly canned foods.
 Adults and children over one year of age are routinely exposed to, but not normally affected by, C. botulinum spores.
 Honey is safe to consume during pregnancy and lactation.
 While infants are susceptible to the infant botulism, adults, including pregnant females, are not.
 The concern for babies stems from the fact that infants lack the fully developed gastrointestinal tract of older humans.
 Since the mother is not in danger of developing this condition, the unborn baby is protected.
 Spores are inactivated when manufactured food products (such as cereals or nuts) receive a roasting heat treatment.
 Graham crackers or cereal, for example, would not contain any viable microbial spores.
-For more information on infant botulism, click here.

 There are anecdotal stories of people claiming relief from allergies by eating local honey, but we are not aware of any scientific evidence to support these claims.
 This subject is somewhat controversial, since some experts claim that the kinds of pollens that are the greatest cause of allergies are smaller windblown pollens that are not typically found in honey.
-This topic is also covered on the website of the American Academy of Allergy, Asthma & Immunology at http://www.aaaai.org/ask-the-expert/The-ingestion-of-honey-for-allergy-treatment.aspx.
+This topic is also covered on the website of the American Academy of Allergy, Asthma & Immunology here: www.aaaai.org/ask-the-expert/The-ingestion-of-honey-for-allergy-treatment.aspx.
 Other sources of information about pollen allergy include the National Institute of Allergy and Infectious Diseases, and the American College of Allergy, Asthma and Immunology.